rosmed/slicer_ros2_module/docs/pages/robot-visualization.rst

 .. image:: /images/turtlebot.gif
   :width: 800
   :align: center
-  :alt: Defining a robot with a namespace in Slicer
+  :alt: Visualizing TurtleBot with fixed frame in Slicer

 .. hint::

-   To help figuring out the frames currently declared, you can also use ``ros2 run tf2_tools view_frames`` once the robot is launched (see `ROS documentation
+   To help figure out the frames currently declared, you can also use ``ros2 run tf2_tools view_frames`` once the robot is launched (see `ROS documentation
    <https://docs.ros.org/en/jazzy/Tutorials/Intermediate/Tf2/Debugging-Tf2-Problems.html>`_).